daos-stack/daos/docs/admin/predeployment_check.md

 boot](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-memory-configuring-huge-pages)

-## Disabling transparent hugepages (THB) at boot-time
+## Disabling transparent hugepage (THP) feature at boot-time

-Linux transparent hugepages feature also increases the likelihood of hugepage memory fragmentation and should be disabled for optimal performance of DAOS.
+Linux transparent hugepages feature can increase the likelihood of hugepage memory fragmentation and should be disabled for optimal performance of DAOS.

 [See here for details of how to disable THP on